 Picnicking is allowed, too.
 A popular spot is the lawn in front of the Botanical Building, but families stop to eat in the sunshine throughout the park.

-If you live in San Diego like me or you’re a frequent visitor, I’d love to hear about your favorite parts of Balboa Park in the comments.
+If you live in San Diego like me or are a frequent visitor, I’d love to hear about your favorite parts of Balboa Park in the comments.
 Do you have any tips to share for first-time visitors?